siddhantshrivastava06/digit-recognizer/README.md

 ## Description

-The point was learning to take a model out of a notebook and serve it through a real app: Flask backend, HTML/JS frontend.
+The point was learning to use a model and understand a model and build a Flask backend and a HTML/JS frontend.

 ## Stack